 ….while Baby 2.0 spends ages testing race cars on all the different car tracks.

-On weekends MoPA will host parties and functions and regularly open after hours for adults-only events as part of MoPA After Dark.
 After Dark is a series of curated talks from Early Learning practitioners and academics designed to help parents.
 The seminars, classes, functions and events will cover a huge range of topics from sleep to resilience, diet to anxiety and depression.

 Click here for more things to do in Geelong with kids